 Article at a glance

-The CDC recommends anyone six months and older get vaccinated against COVID-19.
-Those who should not get a COVID-19 vaccine includes people who have experienced severe allergic reactions to any mRNA vaccine.
+Those who should not get a COVID-19 vaccine include people who have experienced severe allergic reactions to any mRNA vaccine.

 After the World Health Organization declared the COVID-19 outbreak an official pandemic in 2020, the race to produce a safe and effective vaccine was on.
 While vaccines normally take a minimum of six years to be developed, studied, and manufactured, the Moderna and Pfizer coronavirus vaccines were readily produced within a year.
 Due to modern technological advances and past studies linked to gaining immunity over COVID-19, the vaccines were able to be produced at rapid speeds.